Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Expiration
 - Country of origin
 **Qantas Product Strategies:**
 - Frequent flyer scheme used with >13million customers to enhance their retention and benefit loyalty with customers who choose to fly with them more often.
-Members accumulate points through flying with Qantas and can redeem these for upgrades to the goods or services they purchase or to outright buy higher levels initially
+Members accumulate points through flying with Qantas and can redeem these for upgrades to the goods or services they purchase or to outright buy higher levels initially.